 Enjoy your first morning with a late breakfast at the hotel followed by image review and critique on the images from the last couple of nights.
 During the private boat excursions in the Ilulissat Icefjord, we will instruct the boat captain on how to position themselves in order for us to capture the best compositions and sunset conditions.
 If lucky, you will also be greeted by humpback, minke and fin whales.

 You have time for photography education and walks in this Inuit city.
 Photography subjects include Greenlandic huskies and their owners, colorful buildings and homes that will captivate you with the local architecture and daily life of these fine people.

 One evening enjoy an early dinner and then head out to the old heliport via taxi and start hiking the Kangia hiking trail.
 The hike takes you along the Icefjord Kangi, where you will spend around 4 hours in and around this area.
 Here you can photograph the icebergs from viewpoints overlooking the massive Disko Bay and mouth of the icefjord.
 Those who are interested in photographing geology, flora and local fauna will be in heaven.
 You will have plenty of time to practice photography in this land of the midnight sun.
 Overnight Illulisat (B, L, D all days)

-Enjoy a photography walk with Tom and Cree around Keflavik harbor after breakfast.
-Strabo has requested late check out at the hotel however if it is not available the staff can hold your bags until you take their transfer back to Keflavik Airport in time for your late afternoon flights home.
+You can depart at any time today.
+Given timing of your and Tom & Cree’s flights, there may be time to enjoy a photography walk with them around Keflavik harbor after breakfast.
+Strabo has requested late check out at the hotel however if it is not available the staff can hold your bags until you transfer back to Keflavik Airport in time for your flights home.
 (B)